Freddy's Farm Shetlands

 • For the next week, I had my mom and sister continue giving her nutridrench every other day, and 5g epsom salts 2x a day with water.

-• For the next couple months we partnered her up with our other ailing ewe Angel.
-Angel helped BB by encouraging her to eat and drink regularly.
+• For the next couple months we partnered her up with our old ewe Angel, and eased off the salts.
+Angel helped BB by encouraging her to eat and drink regularly, which helped her keep her magnesium levels normal.
 As the weather warmed up, we let them out to stretch their legs in the back yard, and BB jumped around with Angel like they were both lambs again.

 • Conclusion: Bluebelle was definitely suffering from Grass Tetany.
 Even though it was a tough ride, there were no lasting effects, except a crack in her hoof wall.
 My theory is that such intense stress (almost dieing) showed up with a huge cleft in her hoof.
 Much like with rams how you can see changes in nutritional level, or stress in their horn ridges.
 If she was a ram, I think the horn would have become very brittle in that groove, and may have even broken.

 I am very proud of how my family managed her care after I left, and I'm very happy with how Bluebelle persevered.
 She fought so hard for her life, and never gave up, even when other animals would've.
-Even if she doesn't turn out to be brood ewe material, I will still give her the loving forever home that she deserves
+Even if she doesn't turn out to be brood ewe material, I will still give her the loving forever home that she deserves.
+EDIT: Bluebelle ended up having a peaceful pregnancy, and delivered two healthy ewe lambs.
+The three of them were bought by a fiber artist on Cape Cod, and were companions to their own aged cheviot. :)

 Thanks for reading, and sorry again for taking so long to post!